 Clinical Academic Groups

-Clinical Academic Groups (CAGs) bring together clinical services, research, education and training to offer care and treatment that is based upon reliable evidence backed up by research.
-A major aim of the CAGs is to aid effective and rapid use of the latest research to improve the care and treatment we provide.
+Clinical Academic Groups (CAGs) bring together clinical services, research, education and training to offer care and treatment, based upon reliable research evidence that it works.
+One of the main aims of CAGs is to help us become better and faster at using the latest research to improve the care and treatment we provide.
 CAGS also provide high quality teaching for the next generation of clinical staff and scientists.

 King's College London, Guy's and St Thomas' and King's College Hospitals NHS Foundation Trusts work with King's Health Partners, the Academic Health Sciences Centre (AHSC) to support the CAGs.